 Recent Updates to the Davis-Stirling Act

 Over the years, the Davis-Stirling Act has undergone several updates to adapt to changing societal needs and the evolving landscape of community associations.
-For example, recent updates have addressed issues such as water conservation, fair housing protections, and the ability for homeowners to access important HOA records.
+For example, AB 2159 (effective 2025) authorized electronic voting in HOA elections, and AB 130 (effective 2025) reformed HOA fine and discipline practices.
+Other recent amendments have addressed issues such as water conservation, fair housing protections, and the ability for homeowners to access important HOA records.
 Keeping up with these updates is essential for both homeowners and homeowners associations to ensure Davis-Stirling Act compliance.

 How We Can Help at LS Carlson Law